 Contact the team behind SPOTT — ZSL’s Business and Biodiversity Programme (in alphabetical order):

 Annabelle Dodson joined ZSL in 2016 as Business and Biodiversity Engagement Coordinator.
-Her current role as SPOTT Research Coordinator involves assisting the Palm Oil Technical Advisor on company research, assessments and engagement, as well as the development of SPOTT’s map, database and indicator framework.
+Her current role as SPOTT Research Coordinator involves assisting the Palm Oil Technical Advisor on company research, assessments and engagement, as well as the development of SPOTT’s database and indicator framework.
 She has previous experience working in Malaysia as a sustainability consultant and has volunteered with London Sustainability Exchange as well as on other field conservation projects.
 She has a BSc in Geology and Biology and an MSc in Environmental Diagnosis and Management from Royal Holloway, University of London.

 Clara Melot joined ZSL in 2016 as SPOTT Engagement and Impacts Manager.
 Her role within SPOTT is to lead on engagement with the finance sector, consumer goods manufacturers and other user groups relevant to the impact of SPOTT.
 Clara has an MA in Marketing and Advertising from La Sorbonne University, through which she gained experience in the corporate partnerships department of WWF-France.
 She then obtained an MSc in Environmental Policy and Regulation from the London School of Economics and went on to join the Climate and Forests team at ClientEarth where she spent three years working on DFID projects (Forest Governance, Markets and Climate) as a Project Officer.

 Claire Salisbury joined ZSL in 2018 as Business and Biodiversity Engagement Coordinator.
 Her role involves contributing to the Business and Biodiversity Programme’s communications and to SPOTT website and social media content.
 She also undertakes company assessments for both the palm oil and timber and pulp sectors.
 Prior to joining ZSL, Claire was a regular contributor to Mongabay as a freelance writer, and a volunteer and communications consultant with the Asian elephant conservation charity Elephant Family.
-She has an MSc in Evolutionary and Behavioural Ecology from the University of Exeter, and studied for her PhD at the University of Oxford, focusing on the diversity and ecology of Amazon birds.
+She has an MSc in Evolutionary and Behavioural Ecology from the University of Exeter, and a PhD from the University of Oxford, focusing on the diversity and ecology of Amazon birds.

 Eleanor Spencer re-joined ZSL in 2018, as SPOTT Engagement and Impacts Coordinator.
 Her role involves engagement with the finance sector and other SPOTT user groups, as well as supporting on company assessment.
 She originally worked in the SPOTT team from 2015-16 on both assessments and engagement, and has also worked at Global Canopy in Oxford, with a focus on the supply chains of soy and cattle products originating from South America.
 Eleanor has a BSc in Wildlife Conservation from the University of Kent (DICE), and an MSc in Biodiversity, Conservation and Management from the University of Oxford, through which she focused on seaweed supply chain governance in the Philippines.